Terms and Conditions

 (b) govern all liabilities arising under these Terms and Conditions or relating to the subject matter of these Terms and Conditions, including liabilities arising in contract, in tort (including negligence) and for breach of statutory duty, except to the extent expressly provided otherwise in these Terms and Conditions.

-15.4 The Provider shall not be liable to the Customer in respect of any loss of profits or anticipated savings.
+16.4 We shall not be liable to You in respect of any loss of profits or anticipated savings.

-15.5 The Provider shall not be liable to the Customer in respect of any loss of revenue or income.
+16.5 We shall not be liable to You in respect of any loss of revenue or income.

-15.6 The Provider shall not be liable to the Customer in respect of any loss of use or production.
+16.6 We shall not be liable to You in respect of any loss of use or production.

-15.7 The Provider shall not be liable to the Customer in respect of any loss of business, contracts or opportunities.
+16.7 We shall not be liable to You in respect of any loss of business, contracts or opportunities.

-15.8 The Provider shall not be liable to the Customer in respect of any loss or corruption of any data, database or software.
+16.8 We shall not be liable to You in respect of any loss or corruption of any data, database or software.

-15.9 The Provider shall not be liable to the Customer in respect of any special, indirect or consequential loss or damage.
+16.9 We shall not be liable to You in respect of any special, indirect or consequential loss or damage.

-15.10 The liability of the Provider to the Customer under the Agreement in respect of any event or series of related events shall not exceed the total amount paid and payable by the Customer to the Provider under the Agreement in the 12 month period preceding the commencement of the event or events.
+16.11 Our liability to You under the Agreement in respect of any event or series of related events shall not exceed the total amount paid and payable by You to Us under the Agreement in the 12 month period preceding the commencement of the event or events.

-15.11 The aggregate liability of the Provider to the Customer under the Agreement shall not exceed the total amount paid and payable by the Customer to the Provider under the Agreement.
+16.12 Our aggregate liability to You under the Agreement shall not exceed the total amount paid and payable by You to Us under the Agreement.

 (a) promptly notify the other; and